eonist/eonist.github.io/_posts/2023-03-11-onboarding-best-practice.md

 - Educate users about the app's major functions.
 - Collect information needed to create personalized content and experiences.

-Here are some tips for creating an effective onboarding experience:
+To create an effective onboarding experience, consider the following tips:

-- Use as few words as possible.
-After downloading the app, users want to run it and see what's inside.
-If the onboarding experience is too wordy, it can be unpleasant.
+- Use concise language.
+After downloading the app, users want to explore it and see what it offers.
+If the onboarding experience is too wordy, it can be overwhelming and frustrating.
-- Use about five pages and show progress.
-People can get bored if the onboarding is too lengthy, so it's usually a good idea to use about five pages.
+- Keep it short and sweet.
+People can lose interest if the onboarding process is too lengthy, so it's usually a good idea to limit it to about five pages.
 Additionally, use a page indicator or something similar to clearly show the onboarding progress and keep users informed.
-- Focus on effective communication.
-With a limited number of pages, it's critical to show the most important functions or benefits of your app.
-Leave trivial things out for the user's own exploration later.
+- Focus on the most important features.
+With a limited number of pages, it's critical to highlight the most important functions or benefits of your app.
+Leave out trivial details for the user's own exploration later.
 After the onboarding, users should have an overall intuitive impression of the app.
 - Allow users to skip certain customization settings.
 For some content-providing apps, such as reading or music streaming apps, it's beneficial to offer customized content.
 However, many users don't like to answer a series of questions about their own behavior.
 So, it's important to include a skip button that allows users to skip all these settings.

 ### Resources: